PetrGlad/emmate/README.md

 ## TODO

-- [ ] Location history navigation (e.g. go to a bookmark that was visited recently), with Alt + LeftArrow / RightArrow
+- [ ] Shift markers on time deletion to follow the marked timestamps.
 - [ ] Adjust tempo for a selection.
 - [ ] Time marks on stave ("minute:second" from the beginning).
 - [ ] Minimize use of unwrap.
 The biggest contention currently is event data shared between engine and stave.
 Maybe can